gs1-germany/palletBayCalculator/README.md

 This is a software prototype based on a heuristic for calculating the number of required pallet bays for an order of trade items.
 The underlying guideline was developed by a GS1 Germany working group.

-## Status of this project

-**This repository is no longer maintained and may be archived in the upcoming future.
-For an up-to-date and maintained version, go to this repository, forked and operated by GS1 Germany: https://github.com/gs1-germany/palletBayCalculator**

 ## Demo

 An interactive demo is available at https://gs1-germany.github.io/palletBayCalculator